Child Custody Attorneys in Waterford, Michigan

-One of the first questions potential clients ask our Waterford & Clarkston child custody lawyers is, “who will get custody of our children?”
+One of the first questions divorce clients ask our Waterford & Clarkston child custody lawyers is “Who will get custody of our children?”
 Generally, but not always, both parents will be awarded joint legal custody; modern family courts favor the co-parenting model.
-This means that, just as prior to the divorce or custody proceeding, both parents will have input and responsibility into making all the major decisions affecting their children.
+This means that, just as prior to the divorce or custody proceeding, both parents will have input and responsibility in making all the major decisions affecting their children.

 In a sense, the terms lawyers bandy about regarding custody are merely labels.
 In most cases, joint legal custody vs sole physical custody does not mean that much.
 The more important aspect of the divorce is the parenting schedule; where do the children sleep at night?
 That is the real question.

 Child custody, as a legal concept, has evolved since the passage in 1970 of the seminal legislation known as “The Child Custody Act”.
 Long ago, children were seen by the law as the property of their father.
 Once the notion of children-as-chattel was rejected, the concept of “Mother-knows-best” took over.
 Moms were often granted “custody” throughout the decades of the 1970s and 1980s.

 This gender-based rule-of-thumb has in turn yielded to the current child-based approach of the “best interest” factors; custody is decided by the family court in accord with the best interests of the minor children.